arthurbabey/ensemblefs/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas for improving **ensemblefs**, feel free to open an issue or submit a pull request.
+If you have ideas for improving MOOSE-FS, feel free to open an issue or submit a pull request.

+## Migration Note

+- The package has been renamed: use `import moosefs` instead of `import ensemblefs`.
+- Distribution name on PyPI is now `moose-fs`.
+- Backward-compat shim remains available for a transition period: `import ensemblefs` emits a DeprecationWarning and re-exports the public API from `moosefs`.

 ---